VA Jumbo Loan Limits, Rates And Requirements

 Requirements for the VA funding fee for a VA jumbo loan are the same as they would be for a regular VA loan.
 VA loans don’t have mortgage insurance, but the funding fee is intended to help fund the program and can be paid either upfront or financed into the loan amount in many cases.
 The exception to this rule occurs with certain refinance transactions including cash out on jumbo loans.

-The funding fee for regular VA loans is anywhere between 1.4% – 3.6%.
+The funding fee for regular VA loans is anywhere between 1.4% and 3.6%.
 The amount of the required funding fee is dependent on the size of your down payment (if any), and in some cases whether it’s your first use of a VA loan or a subsequent use.
 The exception to the range are VA Streamlines – also referred to as interest rate reduction refinance loans (IRRRLs) – which have a 0.5% funding fee.

 You’re exempt from the VA funding fee if you’re currently receiving VA disability payments or you’re a surviving spouse receiving dependency and indemnity compensation.
+There’s another exemption that’s been added relatively recently for clients who returned to active duty after receiving a Purple Heart.

 The Bottom Line: VA Jumbo Loans Can Be A Great Option